 Raised in Los Angeles, Selena has always been passionate about music, from photographing concerts to working in health and safety at music festivals.
 She started with School of Rock in 2014 and since then, she’s helped cultivate a welcoming and inspiring community of future rock stars.

 Selena has an associate's degree in Business and Studio Photography.
 She is currently pursuing degrees in Graphic Design and UX Design.
 Selena loves creating rad artwork and running around with her camera at School of Rock shows.
 You can catch her custom-made show posters around the school.
+In February 2023, she was promoted to Multi-Unit General Manager and also leads School of Rock Santa Clarita.

 When she's not behind the front desk, she enjoys learning new things, gardening, cooking, and being outdoors.